How to use this

 What happens

-• Champion explains the showcase: three minutes, show the thing, tell the story.
+• Advisor explains the showcase: three minutes, show the thing, tell the story.
 Families, administrators, and community are invited.

 • Students draft their presentation using the framework below.